WP-GEB-Estimator

 measures misclassification-errors of trained classifiers for random weight-perturbations.

-• Input: Test-dataset, Trained classifier, Measurement results (CSV format) of errors, etc
+• Input: Test-dataset, Trained classifier, Adversarial search results (CSV format), etc

-• Output: Adversarial search results (CSV format) including measurement results
+• Output: Measurement results (CSV format) including adversarial search results

 • estimate:

-• Input: Results on search and random perturbation sample (CSV format), etc
+• Input: Measurement results including search results (CSV format), etc

-• Output: Weight-perturbed generalization error estimate results (CSV format), etc
+• Output: Estimated results of weight-perturbed generalization bounds (CSV format), etc

-The weight-perturbed generalization error bounds of classifiers trained by the first tool train or the other tools can be estimated by sequentially executing the rest three tools: measure, search, and estimate.
-The relation between input/output files of the four tools that constitute WP-GEB-Estimator is shown in Figure 2.
-In the case of evaluating classifiers already trained, it is not necessary to execute the train tool train.
-However, the search tool search must be executed before the estimate tool estimate, even though it is not necessary to search for adversarial weight-perturbations because the tool estimate must take the file search_out.csv generated by the tool search.
-In this case, the tool search with the option --skip_search can quickly generate the files by skipping the real search.
+The weight-perturbed generalization risk/error bounds of classifiers trained by the first tool train or the other tools can be estimated by sequentially executing the rest three tools: search, measure, estimate.
+The relation between input/output files of the four tools that constitute WP-GEB-Estimator-2 is shown in Figure 2.
+In the case of evaluating classifiers already trained by the other tools, it is not necessary to execute the train tool train.
+However, the search tool search must be executed before the measure tool measure, even though it is not necessary to search for adversarial weight-perturbations (i.e. generalization risks without search or generalization errors) because the tool measure must take the file search_out.csv generated by the tool search.
+In this case, the tool search with the option --skip_search can quickly generate the files by skipping the search.

 The relation between in/output files of the four tools that constitute WP-GEB-Estimator

 Figure 2.
-The relation between in/output files of the four tools that constitute WP-GEB-Estimator
+The relation between in/output files of the 4 tools that constitute WP-GEB-Estimator-2

 Requirement

 WP-GEB-Estimator is described in the Python language with the libraries TensorFlow and NumPy.
-The software versions used in the development are Python 3.10.10, TensorFlow 2.13.0, and NumPy 1.23.2.
+The software versions used in the development are Python 3.10.16, TensorFlow 2.16.2, Keras 3.6.0, and NumPy 1.26.4.
+Refer to the attached file, requirements.txt for more details.

 Example

-Figure 3 shows the graph of the estimate results by WP-GEB-Estimator and they are weight-perturbed generalization error bounds (confidence: 90%) and the thresholds of two classifiers.
-One of them is a classifier trained without regularization and the other one is trained with the L2-regularization coefficient 0.001.
+Figure 3 shows the graph of the estimated results by WP-GEB-Estimator-2 and they are the weight perturbed generalization risk/error bounds (confidence: 90%) and the generalization acceptable thresholds, for the classifier without regularization and the classifier with the L2-regularization coefficient 0.001.
+The graph was drawn by the spreadsheet-software Microsoft Excel from the estimate_out.csv.
 The horizontal axis represents the ratio of weight-perturbation to weight.
 Figure 3 explicitly shows that the classifier with regularization is more robust for weight-perturbations than the classifier without regularization, even though there is no difference between their errors when no perturbation is added.
-In addition, the worst weight-perturbed generalization error bounds start increasing at the ratio that is two orders less than the randomly weight-perturbed generalization error bounds start increasing.
+In addition, the weight-perturbed generalization risk bounds with search start increasing at the ratio that is two orders less than the ratio at which weight-perturbed generalization error bounds start increasing.

 The estimate results of weight-perturbed generalization errors and the thresholds

 Figure 3.
-The estimate results of weight-perturbed generalization errors and the thresholds
+The estimated results of weight-perturbed generalization risks/errors.

 License

-Following the ideas of open source software, we allow anyone to use WP-GEB-Estimator without fee, under the Apache License Version 2.0.
-You have to agree with the license before using WP-GEB-Estimator.
+Following the ideas of open source software, we allow anyone to use WP-GEB-Estimator-2 without fee, under the Apache License Version 2.0.
+You have to agree with the license before using WP-GEB-Estimator-2.

 Download